hernantz/blog/content/one-configpy-to-config-all.md

 We still need a way to bundle settings for different environments: QA, stating, production, test, Bill's dev machine, etc

+Also, a litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.
+What this means is that credentials and secrets should also be kept outside the codebase and made configurable.

+So secrets and envirionment dependant settings have to be handled somehow.

 Config files are very convenient since they can be version-controlled, can be put into templates by Config Management/Orchestration tools and come handy when developing.

-It is also possible to put ENV VARS into a file that gets loaded before the program starts.
-The convention is to put configuration in `.env` files.
-Many tools that manage processes/containers, like docker-compose and systemd, have support for loading them.
+Even env vars can be put into a file (tipically named `.env`) that gets loaded before the program starts.
+Many tools that manage processes/containers, like [docker-compose][5] and [systemd][6], or even [libraries][8] have support for loading them.

-A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.
+It is common practice to put an example `settings.template` file that is in the vcs, and then provide a way to copy + populate that template to a name that is excluded by your vcs so that we never accidentally commit that.
+These files might also be tracked by vcs, but encrypted, like it is done with [Ansible Vault][9].

 ### Devops tools